yakovlevga/letterpic/README.md

 # jQuery LetterPic plugin
 > LetterPic is a small jQuery plugin that converts user's name to userpic, using it's initials.

-You can replace any html element with initials based userpick (e.g. George Yakovlev -> GA picture).
+You can replace any html element with initials based userpic (e.g. George Yakovlev -> GA picture).
-Another way of using is to replace broken images by letter userpic.
+Another way of using, is to replace broken images by letter userpic.

 ## Example

 ![](resources/letterpic.png)

+## Demo

 ## Basic Usage